haniehrashid/head-md-time-in-time-out/Process/documentation/README.md

 # This is my documentation from my interview with people and the way how they use their medication
 ## questionnaire observation cours

-age :23
+* age :23
 sex: woman
 sort of medication: contraceptive pill , anxiolytic
-frenquence: every day before sleep (contraceptive pill) after meals (anxiolytic)
+frequency: every day before sleep (contraceptive pill) after meals (anxiolytic)
 organisation: iphone alarme